 Designated Representation vs Multiple Representation

 Under designated representation, the representation agreement names one or more specific people at the brokerage as the client's designated representative.
-Those named people owe the client the full duties of representation; the brokerage itself takes a more neutral role and must treat the clients of its different designated representatives impartially.
+Those named people owe the client the full duties of representation under the Code of Ethics (O. Reg.
+365/22), while the brokerage itself takes a more neutral role and treats the clients of its different designated representatives impartially.
+Designated representation is the model the General Regulation (O. Reg.
+567/05) sets up, and the designated representation agreement is a defined term in that regulation.

 The practical consequence is the part the exam cares about: two clients of the same brokerage can be on opposite sides of the same transaction, each with their own designated representative, and each still receives full, undiluted representation.
 That situation, on its own, is not multiple representation.

-Multiple representation arises when the same representation is acting for more than one client with competing interests in the same transaction, for example when one designated representative would be representing both the buyer and the seller, or two competing buyers, in the same trade.
+Multiple representation arises when the same representative is acting for more than one client with competing interests in the same transaction, for example when one designated representative would represent both the buyer and the seller, or two competing buyers, in the same trade.

-It is permitted only with the informed consent of every affected client, given in writing after the situation and its consequences are disclosed.
-And the consequences are real: a representative acting for both sides can no longer fully promote either client's interests, so the service each client receives becomes limited and impartial in key areas like price guidance and negotiation strategy.
-That loss of full representation is exactly what the disclosure and consent exist to make clear.
+It is permitted only with the informed consent of every affected client, given in writing after the situation and its consequences are disclosed (O. Reg.
+567/05, section 22), and the representative must treat those clients objectively and impartially (section 22(5)).
+The consequences are real: a representative acting for both sides can no longer fully promote either client's interests, so the service each client receives becomes limited in areas like price guidance and negotiation strategy, while each client's confidential information is still protected (Code of Ethics, O. Reg.
+365/22, section 12).
+That loss of full advocacy is exactly what the disclosure and consent exist to make clear.

 The test is not "same brokerage."
-The test is "same representation."
-Different designated representatives within one brokerage, each acting for their own client: designated representation working as designed.
-The same representative (or the brokerage itself, where the brokerage is the one representing clients) acting for more than one client in the same trade: multiple representation, which cannot proceed without disclosure and written consent from everyone involved.
+The test is "same representative."
+Different designated representatives within one brokerage, each acting for their own client, is designated representation working as designed.
+The same representative, or the brokerage itself where the brokerage is the one representing clients, acting for more than one client in the same trade is multiple representation, which cannot proceed without disclosure and written consent from everyone involved.

-You are the designated representative for a seller.
-One of your own buyer clients tells you they want to offer on that exact listing.
-If you continue acting for both, you are in multiple representation: you must disclose what that means to both clients and obtain each one's written consent before things go further.
-Often the better answer, and frequently the credited one, is for the brokerage to designate a different representative for one of the clients, so each side keeps full representation.
-An option where you quietly carry on serving both, or favour one client while "representing" both, is wrong every time.
+Two buyers you represent separately both decide they want to put offers on the same listing your brokerage holds, and you are the designated representative for both of them.
+The moment you would be acting for two competing clients in the one trade, you are in multiple representation: you must disclose what that means to both clients and obtain each one's written consent before things go further.
+Often the better answer, and frequently the credited one, is for the brokerage to designate a different representative for one of the buyers, so each keeps full representation.
+An option where you quietly carry on serving both, or favour one while "representing" both, is wrong every time.

-How the exam and the simulations test this
+How do the exam and simulations test this?

 Theory questions test the definitions and the consent requirements.
 The simulations go further: they let a transaction drift into a multiple representation situation and watch whether you notice.
 The skill being tested is recognition, then sequence: spot it, stop, disclose, get written consent or restructure the representation, and only then proceed.
 Because the simulations lean on this topic, it is worth drilling until the recognition is automatic.
 The AI Tutor can apply the rules to any practice scenario and walk through the safest course of action.
 Related reading: client vs self-represented party and preparing for Simulation 1.